h-nimrod/barcode_example_android/README.md

 # barcode_example_android

-This is a sample application built with SwiftUI that generates and displays an EAN13 barcode when a 12-digit or 13-digit number is entered.
+This is a sample application built with Android Jetpack Compose that generates and displays an EAN13 barcode when a 12-digit or 13-digit number is entered.

 ## Features